surendravanteddu/booksManagement/README.md

 In this project I am using mysql instance on amazon RDS.
 I have configured this project to connect to the dbInstance on aws RDS.
 So, you dont have to setup db on your local.
 I still added the sql dump in this repository.
 Credentials to connect to RDS is inside config.properties file which is in booksManagement/src/main/resources folder.
 Change credentials in that file if you want to connect to db on your local.
 I have used 'mysql workbench' to access db for this project.

-This webservices is deployed on heroku.
+These webservices are deployed on heroku.
 Api Endpoint: https://bmwebservices.herokuapp.com/